-PipeTech has been extensively employed for the safety assessment of thousands of kilometers of pipelines across the globe spanning Canada, Europe, Brazil, and the USA, winning the Institution of Chemical Engineers the prestigious Safety and Environment Best Practice Award.
+PipeTech software has been extensively employed for the failure consequence risk assessment of thousands of kilometers of pipelines across the globe, spanning Canada, Europe, Brazil, and the USA, winning the Institution of Chemical Engineers prestigious Safety and Environment Best Practice Award.

-Pressurised pipelines are frequently used for transporting large quantities of hydrocarbons across the globe.
-A typical 150 km, 0.8 m i.d. pipeline transporting natural gas at 100 bar for example contains almost 637,000 kg of inventory.
+Pressurised pipelines are frequently employed for transporting large quantities of hydrocarbons across the globe.
+For example, a typical 150 km, 0.8 m i.d. pipeline transporting natural gas at 100 bar contains almost 637,000 kg of inventory.
 This represents an enormous source of energy release.
 Accordingly, in the event of a pipeline failure, all the major consequences such as fire, explosion, environmental pollution and atmospheric dispersion must be reliably determined.

-Central to providing the above information with an acceptable certainty is the accurate prediction of the time variant discharge flow rate, temperature, pressure and the fluid phase following pipeline failure.
+Central to providing the above information with acceptable certainty, is the accurate prediction of the time variant discharge flow rate, temperature, pressure and the fluid phase following pipeline failure.

-The above information lays the foundation for pipeline operators and safety authorities to determine the minimum safe distances to populate areas and formulate emergency response planning.
+Such information lays the foundation for determining the minimum safe distances to populate areas and formulating emergency response planning.

-Given the complex nature of the interacting processes governing the discharge process, the use of a rigorous CFD model is an essential pre-requisite for producing reliable pipeline failure consequence data.
-Simplified approaches such as approximating the multi-component hydrocarbon mixture with a pseudo-fluid or ignoring heat transfer and frictional effects during the discharge process can result is significant errors.
+Given the complex nature of the interacting processes governing the discharge process, the use of a rigorous CFD model is an essential requirement for producing reliable pipeline failure consequence data.
+Simplified approaches such as approximating the multi-component hydrocarbon mixture with a pseudo-fluid, or those based on shortcut simplistic analytical curve fitting techniques, aimed at producing rapid results, have very limited range of applicability, often resulting in significant errors.

 Developed in close consultation with major industry and legislative organizations, PipeTech’s background theory has been tested and published in several top rated peer reviewed journals spanning over two decades.
 Extensively validated against real data, PipeTech is the only commercially available pipeline